 When preparing for these tasks you should:

-- Sit with a friend or family member and practice responding to each question.
+Sit with a friend or family member and practise responding to each question.

 A common mistake students make when preparing speeches is to draft, and then redraft, a speech but not practise it.